For Students and Parents

 DINING

-Three homemade meals are provided each day including vegetarian/vegan options.
-An afternoon snack is available.
+Three homemade meals are provided each day including vegetarian, vegan, and gluten free options.
 Bottled spring water dispensers are available in each dorm and in the dining room.
 Our kitchen staff is notified of food allergies and the food is labeled if these ingredients are present.
 Please note that due to the large volume of food preparation, the kitchen is unable to prepare special foods for individual dietary needs.

 RECREATION